She can Seymour in the cards than you can.

 A Gloria’s embodiment of summer.

-Here’s a great shot of American actress Gloria Hendry, who appeared in the James Bond movie Live and Let Die, as well as the blaxploitation films Across 110th Street, Black Caesar, Hell Up in Harlem, and Black Belt Jones, seen here rocking one of history’s greatest afros, 1973.
+Here’s a great shot of American actress Gloria Hendry, who made this promo image when she appeared in the James Bond movie Live and Let Die.
+She was also in the blaxploitation films Across 110th Street, Black Caesar, Hell Up in Harlem, and Black Belt Jones.
+She's seen here rocking one of history’s greatest afros, 1973.
 See another shot from the same session in this post.

 It's easy.
 We have an uploader that makes it a snap.
 Use it to submit your art, text, header, and subhead.
 Your post can be funny, serious, or anything in between, as long as it's vintage pulp.
 You'll get a byline and experience the fleeting pride of free authorship.
 We'll edit your post for typos, but the rest is up to you.
 Click here